 - Aim for a solution.
 Ultimately, finding a win-win solution is more important to your business overall than being able to prove you’re right about an issue.

-You can find out more in our ‘Building your knowledge’ publication on resolving disputes.
+You can find out more in our guide: How to manage a business dispute.
 If you’re having trouble sorting out a dispute in your business, we encourage you to get in touch with our dispute resolution service.